keeeto/fodblog.github.io/_posts/2017-05-07-fennel_tomato_sauce.md

 ---
 title: Fennel tomato sauce
 ---
 Based on the basic toamto sauce recipe.
 The addition of fennel is great if you are serving with pork or seafood - or both.
-Simple addition of fennel seeds at teh start leads to a rich background aniseed flavour.
+Simple addition of fennel seeds at the start leads to a rich background aniseed flavour.

 Use the recipes for [garlic](https://fodblog.github.io/2017/garlic_oil/) and [onion](https://fodblog.github.io/2017/onion_oil/) oil presented elsewhere on this site.